 When a Beacon or Probe Response frame transmitted by an AP (that could be a transmitted BSSID in a multiple BSSID set) includes both a Reduced Neighbor Report element and a Basic Multi-Link element carrying one or more Per-STA Profile subelement(s), and if both elements carry information about the same reported AP (that is affiliated with an AP MLD), then the transmitting AP sets the value of the Link ID subfield contained in the per-STA profile carried in the Basic Multi-Link element corresponding to the reported AP to the same value as the value carried in the Link ID subfield contained in the MLD Parameters field of the Reduced Neighbor Report element, corresponding to that reported AP.

-[13895]NOTE 3—The MLD ID subfield contained in the MLD Parameters field of the Reduced Neighbor Report element identifies the MLD of the reported AP (see 9.4.2.170.2 (Neighbor AP Information field)).
+[13895]NOTE 3—The MLD ID subfield contained in the MLD Parameters field of the Reduced Neighbor Report element identifies the MLD with which the reported AP is affiliated (see 9.4.2.170.2 (Neighbor AP Information field)).